microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

   ![Compliance list](./14.png)

-> **Note: The process of evaluation against the cluster can take 30min, you will see 0 out of 0 in `Resource compliance` as it hasn't started yet.**
+> **NOTE: The process of evaluation against the cluster can take 30min, you will see 0 out of 0 in `Resource compliance` as it hasn't started yet.**

 - After the evaluation, the policy will inform you the result and also provide the details if there is any `non-compliance` resource.